karineek/SearchGEM5/README.md

-# SearchGEM5 - General Information
+# SearchSYS - General Information
-Gem5 testing project.
+Previously known as the SearchGEM5 testing project for gem5.

 There are two projects:
 - Main: https://github.com/gem5/gem5